<< Are We Connecting?

 January 7, 2021

-Years ago, when I started volunteering overseas, it was simpler… the “voluntourism” industry hadn’t actually exploded and caused damage to what was otherwise a potentially beautiful force of good in the world: international volunteering.
-So, when I see old pictures of myself volunteering in Tanzania, Romania, Nepal, Cambodia and elsewhere… I tend to cringe a …
+Years ago, when I started volunteering overseas, it was simpler… the “voluntourism” industry hadn’t exploded and caused damage to what was otherwise a potentially beautiful force of good in the world: international volunteering.
+So, when I see old pictures of myself volunteering in Tanzania, Romania, Nepal, Cambodia and elsewhere, I know that some will regard …

 September 27, 2020